ibm-cloud-docs/vmwaresolutions/vcenter/scb-orderinginstance.md

        If the consolidated or management cluster and the workload clusters are in the same location, you cannot use existing VLANs.
 Instead, the workload clusters reuse the VLANs from the management cluster.
        {:note}

-7. (Optional) Under **Workload cluster**, select the **Include a separate, additional workload cluster** checkbox, and then specify the workload cluster settings that are same as the consolidated cluster.
+7. (Optional) Under **Workload cluster**, select the **Include a separate, additional workload cluster** checkbox, and then specify the workload cluster settings.
+The configuration options are the same as the options for the consolidated cluster.
-8. Under **Edge services cluster**, complete the following settings:
+8. Choose the firewall appliance for your instance and follow the steps, depending on your selection:
-  1. Specify the edge services cluster name.
+   1. Specify the edge services [cluster name](/docs/vmwaresolutions?topic=vmwaresolutions-vrw-orderinginstance#vrw-orderinginstance-cluster-name-req), the CPU model, the RAM size, the uplink speed, and the networking type.
-  2. Review the data center location and compute capacity.
-  3. Select the private NICs enablement.
+   2. For **Edge services cluster with Juniper vSRX** and **Edge services cluster with FortiGate Virtual Appliance**, you must also specify the corresponding service settings in a later step.
 9. Under **Network interface**, complete the following settings:
   1. Specify the hostname prefix and the root domain name.
   2. Review the deployment type.
-10. Under **Network diagram**, review the network diagram.
-11. Under **Included services**, review the add-on services to be deployed into the instance.
-If a service requires configuration, complete the service-specific settings by clicking **Edit** on the service card and then clicking **Save**.
+10. Under **Included services**, review the add-on services to be deployed into the instance.
+If a service requires configuration, complete the service-specific settings by clicking **Edit** on the service card.
+Then, complete your edits and click **Save**.
 For more information about specific settings for a service, see the corresponding topic for ordering the service.
-12. Under **Recommended services** and **Optional services**, if you want to deploy an add-on service, review and update its settings if required.
+11. Under **Recommended services** and **Optional services**, review the service options.
+If you want to deploy an add-on service, toggle the switch on and review the service settings.
+If configuration is required, click **Edit**, then complete the edits and click **Save**.
 For more information about specific settings for a service, see the corresponding topic for ordering the service.
-13. On the **Summary** pane, review the instance settings and the estimated price.
+12. On the **Summary** pane, review the instance settings and the estimated price.
-14. To place the order, ensure that the account to be charged is correct, review and accept the terms, and then click **Create**.
+13. To place the order, ensure that the account to be charged is correct, review and accept the terms, and then click **Create**.

 ### Results after you place an order
 {: #scb-orderinginstance-results-order}